Originally published: December 2021

 I did get some feedback from readers about poor customer service at certain exchanges, and I looked up some of the reviews myself and indeed they weren’t great.

-I was one of their largest customers in that early period, and a few months later I became a startup advisor for them, since I liked their team and the product that they were building.
-I also added them to my partner list.
+A few months later I became a startup advisor for them, since I liked their team and the product that they were building, and added them to my partner list.

-Here in autumn 2021, I joined their board of directors as their independent director, since everything I’ve seen from them over the past year continues to impress.
-They just completed a $6 million Series A capital raise on a $90 million valuation as well, and their core business is cash flow positive.
+In autumn 2021, I joined their board of directors as an independent director.
+They completed a $6 million Series A capital raise on a $90 million valuation at that time as well, and accelerated their Swan Private division for high net worth investors.

 How Swan Bitcoin Works

 Swan Bitcoin isn’t a crypto exchange.
-It’s a bitcoin-only accumulation platform, with options for both one-time purchases and recurring purchases (dollar-cost averaging plans).
+It’s a bitcoin accumulation platform, with options for both one-time purchases and recurring purchases (dollar-cost averaging plans).
 It works easily on both a desktop device or mobile device.
+And they provide a full suite of other bitcoin-related services.

-For most users, fees will be 0.99% to 1.19% on your purchase.
+For most users, fees will be 0.99% on your purchase.
 They don’t take a spread on the purchase either.
 Some “no fee” platforms take a spread.

-In addition to their consumer-focused platform, they also have Swan Private for large buyers, family offices, and businesses.
-This has become an increasingly important part of their business.
+In addition to their consumer-focused platform, they also have Swan Private and Swan Business for high net worth individuals, family offices, and businesses.
 If you want to buy a large amount, want to add bitcoin to a company balance sheet, or want to consult with experts about custody, that’s your portal.
+And more recently, they launched Swan Institutional, which provides a comprehensive suite of liquidity services and investment opportunities for large entities.

 Crypto exchanges make most of their money from you trading many different types of tokens.
 They directly or indirectly promote speculation, basically.
 In that sense, the crypto exchange business model is similar to the casino business model; they want you in the door and then as active as possible, because the more you gamble, the more the house wins.